redis/redis-doc/topics/lua-api.md

 * Available in scripts: yes
 * Available in functions: yes

-This function enables handling runtime erros raised by the Redis server.
+This function enables handling runtime errors raised by the Redis server.
 The `redis.pcall()` function  behaves exactly like [`redis.call()`](#redis.call()), except that it:

 * Always returns a reply.